necronomfive/AmiGUS-pub/AHI4/ReadMe.md

   * Some FastRAM - hard to tell how much, some for AHI, some for OS, some for the audio application you are using, overall at least 4MB maybe?
   * HardDisk - >10MB, do not even think about getting all to work on 880kB floppies!
 ### Installation:
-Some easy manual steps for the time being, an installer for everything AmiGUS may be added later.
+Some easy manual steps for the time being, an installer for everything AmiGUS is in the main repositoy.
 * Download a binary archive from the releases section.
 * Transfer the archive to your Amiga.
 * Extract the archive somewhere somehow.
 If you have never seen an lha file before please find yourself a manual about it.